Decursusss/AlbionMarketBot/README.md

 1. Open Telegram and find the bot: **[@bastrikbot](https://t.me/bastrikbot)**
 2. Send the command `/start`
 3. Follow the instructions to get your key
-4. Copy the key — you'll need it in the next step
+4. Copy the key, you'll need it in the next step
 ---

 ### Step 3 Activate the Bot